Seismic amplitude-variation-with-offset inversion using an algebraically equivalent formulation of the exact Zoeppritz equations and a matrix-free adjoint-state framework: Theory and Method

 \subsection{Adjoint-state formulation}

 To compute the gradient $\mathbf{g}$ required for the optimization algorithm in equation~\eqref{eqn:5}, we need the derivatives of the reflection coefficients $R_{ij}$ with respect to the physical parameters.
 The adjoint-state method provides an efficient way to compute these derivatives \citep{ahmed2023adjoint}.
+The reverse sweep is applied to the reformulated reflectivity graph of Appendix~\ref{app:equivalent_zoep}.
 We are interested in the sensitivity of $R_{ij}$ with respect to the intermediate parameters $e_{r,ij}$, $e_{p,ij}$, $e_{s,ij}$ and $\chi_{ij}$.
 The derivation can be understood as follows.
 For each pair $(i,j)$, the computation of $R_{ij}$ from the primary variables $(e_{r,ij}, e_{p,ij}, e_{s,ij}, \chi_{ij})$ proceeds through a sequence of intermediate states defined in equations~\eqref{eq:interface_params}--\eqref{eq:reflection_coeff}.
-This computational sequence maps the primary variables to the final reflection coefficient: